OSInside/kiwi/doc/source/building/build_pxe_root_filesystem.rst

      to it via a custom :file:`/etc/qemu-ifup`.
 For details, see https://en.wikibooks.org/wiki/QEMU/Networking

+   * The PXE root filesystem image approach is considered to be a legacy setup.
+The required netboot initrd code will be maintained outside of the KIWI appliance builder code base.
+If possible we recommend to switch to the oem disk image deployment via PXE.

 1. Make sure you have checked out the example image descriptions, see :ref:`example-descriptions`.